allan-simon/verbiste-android/README.md

 The database is licensed under GPLv2 as required by verbiste project

+the code is licensed under MIT license (I need to add the 'official' copyright notice)

 #How the project has been created from command line and vim

 first of all a lot of the command line can be found in the actual